 When we were young, the only cranberry we knew was the sickly-sweet sticky jam that was available in the supermarkets at Christmas.
 I never liked it.
 As a kid, I always thought it was weird putting jam on your Christmas dinner!

 Then along came Delia, the advent (pardon the pun) of fresh or frozen cranberries, and suddenly everything changed.
-My Cranberry Compote is only very distantly related to Delia’s, as I really like the tartness contrasting with all the sweet stuff available at Christmas time.
+My Cranberry Compote is only very distantly related to Delia’s, as I really like the tartness which contrasts with all the sweet stuff available at Christmas time.